barsukov/tm-rails-test/README.md

 ### Getting started
 I have implemented every parts of requirements,
-I wrote the cucumber scenarioes for test cases and cover some points.
+I wrote the cucumber scenarioes for test cases and cover some points:

-I used paper_trail gem for saved history and auditing your models For test cases I have used cucumber+factory_girl
+1. `I used paper_trail gem for saved history and auditing your models`
+2. `For test cases I have used cucumber+factory_girl`
-For Auth task I have used a cancan.
+3. `For Auth task I have used a cancan.`

 For audit task you need to go to dashboard page.